 Since structure tags, structure members, and variable names are in three different naming classes, the three items named student in this example do not conflict.
-The context of each item allows correct interpretation of each occurrence of student in the program.
+The context of each item allows the compiler to correctly interpret each occurrence of student in the program.

 For example, when student appears after the struct keyword, the compiler recognizes it as a structure tag.
-When student appears after a member-selection operator (-> or .), the name refers to the structure member.
+When student appears after a member-selection operator (-> or ), the name refers to the structure member.
 In other contexts, student refers to the structure variable.